Pilot Butte, Saskatchewan: Settlement, early heyday and decline

-Post-war regrowth
+Post-war regrowth and recent history

 In 1946, the Pilot Butte Memorial Hall was opened; Premier Tommy Douglas was in attendance and spoke at the ceremony.
 The Trans-Canada Highway was completed through Saskatchewan in 1957; similarly to the building of the railway, the new highway attracted new residents to move to Pilot Butte, as the village became a popular option for those wanting to live in a town but commute to the city.
 Because of the growing population, the brick school was replaced by a larger, stucco school in 1958.
 In 1963 the town re-acquired village status, and in the following years, the town saw infrastructure updates and a continued population growth.
 In 1964, street lights were installed in the village; in 1968, the village saw the introduction of street signs and its first zoning bylaw; and in 1976, construction began on the Pilot Butte rink and recreation complex.
 Towards the end of the decade, the water tower was destroyed and construction began on a village office on Railway Avenue.

 By 1979, the community acquired town status.
 A year later, the name "Sand Capital of Canada" was chosen in a town slogan contest, and in 1981, the Royal Canadian Mounted Police began providing police services to the town.
 In 1982, Pilot Butte celebrated its 100th anniversary and a monument was erected atop Butte Hill.
 The same year, construction began on a new fire hall on Railway Avenue, and Highway 46 was paved in 1984.
 In 1985, a library was opened in town, and in 1988, Pilot Butte School received a large expansion and renovation which included more classrooms, a science lab, home economics lab, stage, art room, and gymnasium.
 This same year, Ed Zsombor was elected mayor and would continue to hold this office until 2009.
 1993 marked the first annual Pilot Butte Rodeo.